iqhive/runtime.link/Readme.md

 In addition to the link layers the runtime.link project defines a couple of additional packages for representing well-defined variable data types, strings and structures.
 These are:

+    * pub - represent fan out message queues with Pub/Sub semantics.
+    * txt - syntax structures and pattern matching.
     * xyz - switch types (enums/unions/variants), binary structures and optional values.
-    * txt - syntax structures and pattern matching.

 ## Standard Interfaces and Open Source Software